 Employment with a company or agency seems like it should be a straightforward agreement.
 The individual works for the employer for a certain amount of pay, doing designated tasks that both agree upon.
 However, disputes can arise that lead to termination of the employee.
 In some cases, being let go can lead to a wrongful termination lawsuit.

-Even though the law gives employers significant leeway, there are still some ways an employer can violate the law when he fires you.
+Even though the law gives employers significant leeway, there are still some ways an employer can violate the law during termination.
 Wrongful termination in Arizona occurs when an employer fires you because of your sex, race, religion, and a handful of other categories.
 Simply put, employers are foreclosed from firing you because of your immutable characteristics, even in those states where right-to-work laws have taken hold.

 What Is Wrongful Termination?